sakp03/liftoff-assignments/P2-Project_Outline/README.md

 3. MySQL for the database

 ### What I'll Have to Learn
 One thing that I will have to learn is how to put an interactive map on the site.
 At some point, I want the users to be able to add a restaurant that has that dish.
+I also might want to add a bit of javascript to make my front-end more interactive.

 ### Project Tracker
 https://trello.com/b/bSbFmKn3/project-board